map is not to scale

 Pets are allowed in this park, however, not on the beaches.
 They must be well-behaved and kept on a six-foot, hand-held leash at all times.
 Pets must not be left unattended, or taken into restroom facilities or concession areas.
 You must "scoop" after your pet.
 (Don't forget your baggies!)
 These rules help preserve an important habitat for wildlife.
 Please do not leave your pets unattended in a vehicle for their safety, as temperatures inside vehicles can be dangerously high.
 Service animals are welcome in all areas and buildings of the park, as required by law.

-The pavilion is located at the north end of parking area 5 in the Coastal Hammock.
-It is covered, but open air with ceiling fans available for the electric fee of $7 per day or $4 for half a day.
+The covered, open-air pavilion is located at the north end of parking area 5 in the Coastal Hammock.
 There is also a grill nearby for your convenience.
 The pavilion accommodates up to 100 people and has 10 picnic tables.
-To reserve the picnic pavilion, call the park at (239) 597-6196.
+To reserve the picnic pavilion, call the park at 239.597.6196.

 We have picnic areas located between each parking lot and the beach with boardwalks leading to them.
 They are located in a Coastal Hammock for shade.
 There are grills and tables available.